VietnamOfficial Name: Socialist Republic of Vietnam

 Civil Procedures: Civil procedures in Vietnam, such as marriage, divorce, documenting the birth of a child, and issuance of death certificates, are highly bureaucratic and painstakingly slow.
 Documentation of these procedures often requires authentication in the country in which they were produced or for which they are intended and in Vietnam.
 Please contact the Vietnamese Embassy in Washington, D.C., or the Vietnamese Consulate General in San Francisco or Houston concerning documentary requirements for these services.

-Accessibility: While in Vietnam, individuals with disabilities will find accessibility and accommodation very different from what you find in the United States.
-On June 29, 2010, the Vietnamese government approved a new law regarding accessibility for persons with disabilities.
-This law stipulates better accessibility to government offices, public buildings, and public transportation and communication.
-This law took effect January 1, 2011.
-Currently, except for buildings and hotels that have been built under international standards, most public places and public transportation are not accessible.
-Persons with disabilities will face difficulties in Vietnam as foot paths, rest rooms, road crossings and tourist areas are not equipped.
+ACCESSIBILITY: While in Vietnam, individuals with disabilities may find accessibility and accommodation very different from in the United States.
+Currently, except for buildings and hotels that have been built under international standards, most public places and public transportation are not accessible. to persons with disabilities.
+Persons with disabilities will face difficulties in Vietnam because foot paths, rest rooms, road crossings, and tourist areas are not equipped to assist them.
+A 2010 law requires construction and major renovations of new government and large public buildings to include access for persons with disabilities, but enforcement is sporadic.
+New, modern buildings and facilities in larger urban cities are regularly being built with ramps and accessible entries.

-Medical facilities in Vietnam do not meet international standards and frequently lack medicines and supplies.
-Medical personnel in Vietnam, particularly outside Hanoi and Ho Chi Minh City, may speak little or no English.
+Medical facilities in Vietnam frequently do not meet international standards and may lack medicines and supplies.
+Medical personnel in Vietnam, particularly outside Hanoi and Ho Chi Minh City, generally speak little or no English.
 Doctors and hospitals expect immediate cash payment for health services.
-International health clinics in Hanoi and Ho Chi Minh City can provide acceptable care for minor illnesses and injuries, but more serious problems will often require medical evacuation to Bangkok or Singapore.
-Although you can purchase many medications at pharmacies without having a prescription, some common U.S. medications are not available in Vietnam.
+International health clinics in Hanoi and Ho Chi Minh City can provide acceptable care for minor illnesses and injuries, but more serious problems often require medical evacuation to Bangkok or Singapore.
+Although you can purchase many prescription and non-prescription medications at pharmacies, some common U.S. medications are not available in Vietnam.
 You should bring adequate supplies of medications for the duration of your stay in Vietnam.
 You may obtain lists of local English-speaking physicians from the U.S. Embassy in Hanoi or the U. S. Consulate General in Ho Chi Minh City.
-Neither the Embassy nor the Consulate may recommend specific medical practitioners or hospitals.
+Neither the Embassy nor the Consulate General may recommend specific medical practitioners or hospitals.
 Emergency medical response services are generally unresponsive, unreliable, or completely unavailable.

 Be cautious about drinking non-bottled water and about using ice cubes in drinks.
 You may wish to drink only bottled or canned beverages or beverages that have been boiled (such as hot tea and coffee).